Bombardier Inc.

+Corporate affairs

+The key trends of Bombardier are (as at the financial year ending December 31):

 Divested lines of business

 Commercial aviation

 In 1986, Bombardier acquired Canadair for C$120 million from the Government of Canada after it recorded the largest corporate loss in Canadian history.

 In 1989, the company acquired Short Brothers.

+By 1990, the first product of the company, the Ski-Doo snowmobile, had become its weakest part gaging up deficits and high inventories.

 In 1990, it acquired Learjet.
 In 1992, the company acquired de Havilland Canada from Boeing.

 In 1995, the company founded Flexjet.
 In December 2013, the division was sold for $195 million.

 On June 29, 2016, Bombardier delivered the first CSeries CS100 aircraft (now called the Airbus A220) to Swiss International Air Lines.
 Air Canada placed an order for the aircraft one day earlier.

 In April 2016, Delta Air Lines placed an order for the aircraft.
 On September 26, 2017, after Boeing complained that Bombardier was selling the CS100 to Delta Air Lines below cost due to subsidies from the governments of Canada and Quebec, the United States Department of Commerce proposed a 219% tariff on the aircraft.
 Boeing's complaint stated that the CS100 planes were being sold at US$19.6 million each, below the US$33.2 million production cost.
 The governments of Canada and the United Kingdom threatened to stop ordering Boeing aircraft since the company was putting aerospace jobs at risk.
 On January 26, 2018, the United States International Trade Commission overturned the tariffs.
 Boeing did not appeal.

 In July 2018, Airbus acquired a 50.01% stake in the CSeries for one Canadian dollar, with an option to acquire the remaining interest by 2024.
 Airbus built a second CSeries assembly line at its A320 assembly facility in Mobile, Alabama.